The Delegation HTTP Authentication Scheme for Request-Bound Authority

 deployment profile specifies exactly what bytes were hashed.

-structures for profile extensions.
-They are not part of the integer-
+profile extensions.
+It is not part of the integer-labeled Budget-

-labeled Budget-Claims map unless a future revision assigns claim
+Claims map unless a future revision assigns a claim label for it.
+It

 5.1.
 Request-Binding Canonicalization